ooddle

 Compensatory Eating

 Heavy cardio increases appetite, particularly for carbohydrates.
 Studies of new exercisers consistently show that food intake rises to compensate for the increased burn, sometimes more than fully.
 The intuitive expectation that exercise creates a deficit fails because the appetite system fights it.
+Many people who add an hour of cardio to their week without changing anything else gain weight rather than losing it.

 Metabolic Adaptation

 The body adapts to repeated cardio by becoming more efficient at it.
 The same workout burns fewer calories at week 12 than at week 1.
 This is the opposite of what dieters want.
 The fat-burning machinery becomes more frugal precisely because you have been training it to be.
+Long-term cardio-only programs often produce a slimmer but smaller body that gains weight back faster the moment training stops.

 Loss of Lean Mass